How your data will be processed to register and apply your opt-out

 - The date and time.

-- Whether you used the online, assisted online or by post service.
+- Whether you used the online, assisted online, by post, or via the NHS App service.

 - Whether the opt-out was for yourself or for another person, for example a parent/guardian for their child.